• Skip to primary navigation

 • In two pint size jars, add fresh dill, peppercorns, and red pepper flakes.
 Then, pack jars tightly with sliced cucumbers and set aside.

-• In a bowl, mix water, vinegar, and salt, until salt is dissolved.
-Pour into jars over cucumbers until filled.
+• In a bowl, add water, vinegar, and salt.
+Stir until salt is dissolved.
+Pour into jars to completely submerge cucumbers.
 Any remaining brine can be discarded.

 • Tightly seal, gently shake to disperse ingredients, and refrigerate for 2 days to allow cucumbers to pickle.
 Store pickles in refrigerator for up to 2 months.